cris2123/MathEngine/VectorImplementation/README.md

 # Version 1.0

-* Added IvVector definition based on book Mathematis for Game design of Kauffman book
+* Added IvVector definition based on Kauffman book Mathematics for Games
-* Added IvVectorUtils with auxiliar function to do some extra operations with  vectors
+* Added IvVectorUtils namespace with auxiliar function to do extra operations with vectors
 * Added IvPlane and IvLine classes

 ### Bugs